-After the ceremony, we put our packs back on around 9:30am and began descending the trail on the far side of the pass.
-In the distance, the mountains were densely forested (the beginning of the Amazon rainforest, according to Percy).
+Around 9:30 am, after the ceremony, we put our packs back on and began descending the trail on the far side of the pass.
+In the distance, the mountains were densely forested (which Percy said was the beginning of the Amazon rainforest).

 I was surprised when a small hummingbird began feeding on flowers along the trail not a meter in front of me.
 It was incredible being so close to this fearless bird.
 It was an especially interesting sighting given the story we’d just heard.
-Although not every photo I took of it was sharp, I was able to almost fill the frame with only a 105mm lens.
+Although not every photo I took of it was sharp, I was able to almost fill the frame with a small subject using only a 105 mm lens.

 We descended rather steeply from the pass.
-After some hiking, the impressive ruins of Sayaqmarka (Sayac Marca, elevation about 3,645 m/11,959′) came into view around a curve.
-We arrived there around 10:30am.
+After some hiking, the impressive ruins of Sayaqmarka (Sayac Marca, elevation about 3,645 m/11,959 ft) came into view around a curve around 10:30 am.

 Sayaqmarka is something of a mystery.
 Alexander Stewart explains in his book The Inca Trail:

 Bingham believed that the site was a fortress and an outpost for Machu Picchu.
 [Dr. Paul] Fejos disagreed saying that it wasn’t impressive enough to be a fortress.
 Neither is the stone work of sufficiently high quality for the site to be a religious centre although there are ceremonial water channels at the base of the outcrop.
 Nor are there enough terraces or agricultural land in the vicinity for it to have been a farming outpost.
 With the compact Concha Marca ruins just below, it is also unlikely to have simply been a tambo, meaning that no-one is actually sure what these superb ruins were originally used for.